kstenerud/nixos-beginners-handbook/installing-vm.md

 Connecting to the installer via SSH
 -----------------------------------

-The console can be a bit funny at times (especially if you resize your window), so it's generally nicer to SSH in.
-We'll use a password-based SSH login since it's only the installer.
+The console can be a bit funny at times, so it's generally nicer to SSH in.
+We'll need a password for the `nixos` user to allow SSH logins:

 1. Create a password (this is only setting a password for the **installer**, not for the OS you are about to install):